 IV. up to 3.5 years for a successful PhD recipient who commenced their candidature on or after the 1 January 2019.

 d.
 For a coursework student, the annual payment will be made in two equal instalments after the census date of each semester.

 e.
 For a postgraduate research student, the value of the Scholarship will be paid as a stipend on a fortnightly basis.

 f.
 Deferral of the Scholarship is not permitted.

 g.
-Transfer of the Scholarship, within the same faculty, may be permitted with the written approval of the Dean.
+Transfer of the Scholarship, within the same faculty, may be permitted with the written approval of the Head of School and Dean.

 h.
 The Scholarship will be offered subject to the availability of funds.

 i.
 No other amount is payable.

 FOR COURSEWORK STUDENTS:

 5. Ongoing eligibility